Skip to main content

 • Email deliverability (junk email) may become an issue

-This is the best middle ground for most small-to-medium businesses, and the method I usually recommend.
+This is the method I usually suggest.
 TrustPilot provides a sample .csv template with basic fields like name, email, Order ID and purchase date, so you can just fill it with the customers most likely to be happy.
+It is the best middle ground for most small-to-medium businesses.

 How it works: